jsl/diffusion/README.md

 for updates for these files by using the `--cached-bounds` and `--cached-sea` options, respectively.

-## Automatic Installation of Generated Maps (OS X Only)

-On OS X systems, osm2gmap can install maps to Basecamp and attached Garmin devices.
-This is done when you specify the --install-maps option.
-For Basecamp, osm2gmap will remove an existing map of the name that was generated and replace the map directory (NB: you may have to restart Basecamp before you see the new map).
-For Garmin devices, osm2gmap looks under /Volumes, and replaces files named gmapsupp.img with the newly-generated map.

 ## Installing with Nix

 You can build this project with Nix and Stack: